 How many solar panels do I need for heat pumps?

-More than half of a typical home’s energy use goes toward heating and cooling.
-So if you can run your HVAC with clean solar power, you can shrink your power bills, and you’re well on your way to a net zero home.
+More than half of a typical home’s energy use goes toward heating and cooling—if you run your HVAC with clean solar power, you can shrink your power bills, and you’re well on your way to a net zero home.

 Plus, the cheaper you can make your electricity, the better the chances you’ll save money in the long run by switching to a heat pump for your heating and cooling.

-So how do you size a solar power system to match what a heat pump needs?
+So, how do you size a solar power system to match the needs of a heat pump?
 We’ll show you how to estimate.

 Upgrade your heating & cooling with a heat pump